wwdc-kr/community-for-swift-students/README.md

 # Community for Swift Students (CSS) 🇰🇷

+**Community for Swift Students ("CSS")** is a community that plans and organizes activities for students studying [Swift programming language](https://swift.org).
-CCS is managed by WWDC Winners Korea
+CSS is managed by Korean WWDC Scholars and Swift Student Challenge winners.

 [🏠Website](https://wwdc.kr)⠀⠀‎⠀⠀[📮Email](mailto:wwdc.scholars.kr@gmail.com)